Can I Move My IRA To An Offshore Account?

 - Currency risk: Investing offshore exposes you to currency fluctuations that could potentially lower the value of your investments and pose serious threats.

-- Increased scrutiny: The IRS may target taxpayers who have offshore accounts in a more targeted manner and perform more audits as a result.
+- Increased scrutiny: The IRS may target taxpayers who have offshore accounts in a more targeted manner and may conduct more audits due to this.

 Technically it is technically possible for an IRA to invest offshore investments; however, its custodian must reside within the U.S. Offshore investing can bring many advantages like diversification; however, it also comes with increased complexity, legal and financial risks, reporting obligations and reporting requirements that must be considered when engaging in such endeavors.